Why Springwell’s FutureSoft Water Softener Makes Sense in California

 Also, the wastewater flushed from salt-based systems during regeneration usually contains high amounts of chloride and sodium.
 Each regeneration cycle requires between 10 and 37+ pounds of salt, depending on several factors.
 Once the salt enters wastewater systems and the environment, it’s virtually impossible to remove it without some complex, expensive desalination process.
 Eventually, the salt ends up in freshwater supplies and into residents’ homes and drinking water.

-Springwell FutureSoft FS1 Water Softener: A Legal, Salt-Free Alternative to Salt-Based Softeners
+Springwell FutureSoft FS1 Water Conditioning System: A Legal, Salt-Free Alternative to Salt-Based Softeners

 Using a salt-based system that dumps salt brine into freshwater supplies seems unnecessary, especially when you consider the available alternatives, such as the Springwell Salt-Free FutureSoft FS1 water softening system.